clok/git-tuts/basics.md

 Git Init
 --------
 Git manages a repo from the root directory down.
 To initialize a new repo, simply use ```git init```.
-This will initialize a bare git repo in the directory.
+This will initialize a new git repo in the directory.
 Any global configurations you have set will be applied to the newly initialized repo.

 Git Status
 ----------